Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] `linalg.det() and .dot()`
 - [ ] `linalg.inv() and .eye()`

 #### Q116.
-What is the correct syntax for creating a vaiable that is bound to a list?
+What is the correct syntax for creating a variable that is bound to a list?

 - [ ] `my_list = (2, 'apple', 3.5)`
 - [x] `my_list = [2, 'apple', 3.5]`